eleco/eleco.github.io/_posts/2015-03-17-Ninja-Framework.md

 - a Scala/SBT plugin is required to compile the code in Intellij and Eclipse.
 Can be fidly to setup and fragile to run.
 - long build times, curtesy of the Scala compiler

-These little annoyances do add up, so much so that at times this negates the productivity gains promised by the framework.
+These little annoyances (from the point of view of a developer who's not particularly interested in Scala) do add up, so much so that at times this negates the productivity gains promised by the framework.

 The Ninja Framework